Cervical stenosis is narrowing of the passageway through the cervix (the lower part of the uterus).

 When periods stop or become painful after surgery on the cervix

 When doctors cannot insert an instrument into the cervix to obtain a sample of tissue from the cervix for a Papanicolaou (Pap) or human papilloma virus (HPV) test (called cervical cytology testing) or a sample from the lining of the uterus for an endometrial biopsy

 Doctors confirm the diagnosis by trying to pass a probe through the cervix into the uterus.

 If cervical stenosis causes symptoms, tests are done to rule out cancer.
 If premenopausal women have a hematometra or pyometra, these tests may include cervical cytology testing (such as a Pap or HPV test) and endometrial biopsy.
-Before these tests can be done, doctors do a procedure—called dilation and curettage (D & C—see Diagnostic Procedures : Dilation and Curettage) widen or open the cervix.
-This procedure enables doctors to take samples from the cervix and from the uterine lining.
+Before these tests can be done, doctors do a procedure—called dilation and curettage (D & C) widen or open the cervix.
+This procedure enables doctors to take samples from the cervix and from the lining of the uterus.

 No further tests are needed if all of the following apply: